DFE-Digital/publish-teacher-training/guides/aks-cheatsheet.md

 $ kubetail -n bat-qa publish-qa-*
 ```

-You can also get logs from a deployed app using make with aks-logs:
+You can also get logs from a deployed app using make with logs:

 ```
 $ make review logs PR_NUMBER=1234